 Various analytical techniques can be used to estimate the liability for IBNR claims, future development on reported losses/claims, and loss/claim adjustment expenses.
 These techniques generally consist of statistical analysis of historical experience and are commonly referred to as loss reserve projections.
 The estimation process is generally performed by line of business, grouping contracts with like characteristics and policy provisions.
 The decision to use a particular projection method and the results obtained from that method shall be evaluated by considering the inherent assumptions underlying the method and the appropriateness of those assumptions to the circumstances.
 No single projection method is inherently better than any other in all circumstances.
 The results of more than one method should be considered.

 For each line of business and for all lines of business in the aggregate, management shall record its best estimate of its liabilities for unpaid claims, unpaid losses, and loss/claim adjustment expenses.
 Because the ultimate settlement of claims ( including IBNR for death claims and accident and health claims ) is subject to future events, no single claim or loss and loss/claim adjustment expense reserve can be considered accurate with certainty.
 Management's analysis of the reasonableness of claim or loss and loss/claim adjustment expense reserve estimates shall include an analysis of the amount of variability in the estimate.
 If, for a particular line of business, management develops its estimate considering a range of claim or loss and loss/claim adjustment expense reserve estimates bounded by a high and a low estimate, management's best estimate of the liability within that range shall be recorded.
 The high and low ends of the range shall not correspond to an absolute best-and-worst case scenario of ultimate settlements because such estimates may be the result of unlikely assumptions.
 Management's range shall be realistic and therefore, shall not include the set of all possible outcomes but only those outcomes that are considered reasonable.
-Management shall also follow the concept of conservatism included in the Preamble when determining estimates for claims reserves.
+Management shall also follow the concept of conservatism included in the Preamble when determining estimates for claim and loss and loss/claim adjustment expense reserves.
 However, there is not a specific requirement to include a provision for adverse deviation in claims.

 In the rare instances when, for a particular line of business, after considering the relative probability of the points within management's estimated range, it is determined that no point within management’s estimate of the range is a better estimate than any other point, the midpoint within management's estimate of the range shall be accrued.
 It is anticipated that using the midpoint in a range will be applicable only when there is a continuous range of possible values, and no amount within that range is any more probable than any other.
 For purposes of this statement, it is assumed that management can quantify the high end of the range.
 If management determines that the high end of the range cannot be quantified, then a range does not exist, and management's best estimate shall be accrued.
 This guidance is not applicable when there are several point estimates which have been determined as equally possible values, but those point estimates do not constitute a range.
 If there are several point estimates with equal probabilities, management should determine its best estimate of the liability.